Is it possible to have a weed addiction or cannabis addiction?

 If you have noticed that you have been using more cannabis that you normally intend on using, this could be a sign that you are punching above your weight.

-2. Marijuana Withdrawal
+2. Weed Withdrawal

-Enjoying cannabis once in a while is a luxury we all deserve to have, but when other symptoms like irritability, moodiness, insomnia, or loss of appetite come in to play when you stop using cannabis, this may be a sign of cannabis withdrawal, hinting that you could have a cannabis addiction.
+Enjoying cannabis once in a while is a luxury we all deserve to have, but when other symptoms like irritability, moodiness, insomnia, or loss of appetite come in to play when you stop using cannabis, this may be a sign of weed withdrawal, hinting that you could have a cannabis addiction.

 3. Unable to Stop Marijuana Use